- Safety Relief Valve

 - Pinch Valve

-A Safety valve which automatically discharges steam, gases or vapors so as to prevent a predetermined safe pressure being exceeded.
+A Safety valve which automatically discharges steam, gases or vapours so as to prevent a predetermined safe pressure being exceeded.
 Such valves usually have a rapid opening.

 A valve which automatically discharges liquid so as to prevent a predetermined safe pressure being exceeded.
 Here the lift is proportional to the increase in pressure above the set pressure.